dboissier/mongo4idea/README.md

 ## Configuration steps

-When you open the Mongo explorer, you will see an empty tree:
+When you open the Mongo explorer, you will see an panel:

 ![Browser](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-explorerWithoutDB.png?raw=true)